segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
 2. Select a destination, and click the **Data Encryption** tab.
 3. On the Data Encryption page, select the **Have Segment encrypt sensitive data** checkbox.
-4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button. <br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) to Yellow in the Privacy Portal*.<br>
+4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button.
+You can select [Default PII matchers](/docs/privacy/portal/#default-pii-matchers), [Custom PII matchers](/docs/privacy/portal/#custom-pii-matchers), and any [Synonyms](/docs/privacy/portal/#using-synonyms) you've created for keys.
+Data encryption does not support "fuzzy matching".<br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) to Yellow in the Privacy Portal*.<br>
 5. Securely store your private key.  <br> **Note:** Once you finish setting up the destination, you cannot retrieve the key.
 6. Click **Save**.